gmazzap/gm-cookie-policy/README.md

 ## Translations

-The plugin comes with Italian translation.
+The plugin comes with some translation:

+- Italian
+- Romanian (by @rmdiaconu)

 PRs with more translations are welcome.

 ## License